-New Mills Heritage and Information Centre is owned by New Mills Town Council and is housed in several rooms on the ground floor of a converted building leased by the Town Council.
-It opened to the people of New Mills and Visitors in July 1989.
+New Mills Heritage Centre is owned by New Mills Town Council and is housed in several rooms on the ground floor of High Lea Hall in High Lea park.
+The Centre was established in 1989 at Rock Mill Lane and had over 12,000 visitors a year.

-The Centre’s collection includes over 250 items.
+The centre’s collection includes over 250 items.
 The permanent displays are augmented by temporary exhibitions and special events are organised to attract users.
-Volunteers assistants are on duty to service the shop, provide information, deal with or pass on enquiries.
-Volunteers also help to manage the collection under the supervision of the Administrator and Honorary Curator.